 The topic of vibration of and radiated noise from structures under a turbulent boundary layer (TBL) excitation has been studied for decades with various applications and scales ranging from cars to aircrafts as well as vessels and submarines [1, 2].
 With large interest from several industries and research areas, it remains a critical research topic that is still looking for accurate and cost-effective simulation and measurement techniques.
 Interestingly enough, the literature records few experimental results in comparison with a very large number of publications dealing with numerical computations.
 Also, most of the publications concern vibration of structures and very little include radiated sound.
-This has two important consequences (1) a reduced number of experiments is available for validating the results of numerical computations and (2) perception of the radiated sound from TBL-excited structures is never considered even it should be a primary goal for transportation applications.
-In many numerical approaches used to predict vibrational responses of structures excited by turbulent flow, the cross-spectral density function or model describing the wall pressure fluctuations has to be coupled to a deterministic vibroacoustic model.
-Since a very large number of distributed points on the surface of the structure needs to be considered according to theory, usual requirements in terms of maximum mesh size are deemed unrealistic in many practical cases.
+This has two important consequences (1) a reduced number of experiments is available for validating the results of numerical computations and (2) perception of the radiated sound from TBL-excited structures is hardly considered even it should be a primary goal for transportation applications.
+In many numerical approaches used to predict vibrational responses of structures excited by turbulent flow, the cross-spectral density function describing the wall pressure fluctuations has to be coupled to a deterministic vibroacoustic model.
+Since a very large number of distributed points on the surface of the structure needs to be considered according to theory, usual requirements in terms of ideal mesh size are deemed unrealistic in many practical cases.
 Modeling techniques considered as hybrid approaches which combine statistical and deterministic methods were investigated in [3, 4, 5] so as to relax meshing constraints.

-In [6], it was proposed to couple a spacetime synthesis approach (i.e. several consecutive realizations of the wall pressure field, see an example in Figure 1) to a deterministic model so as to predict sound transmission loss of and radiated sound pressure from panels excited by a diffuse acoustic field excitation.
+In [6], it was proposed to couple a space-time synthesis approach (i.e. several consecutive realizations of the wall pressure field, see an example in Figure 1) to a deterministic model so as to predict sound transmission loss of and radiated sound pressure from panels excited by a diffuse acoustic field (DAF) excitation.
 Both quantities were efficiently predicted and good agreement was obtained with measurements and finite element method predictions.

-The proposed method has several advantages, that can provide adequate solutions to points (1) and (2) previously expressed : (1) Each realization of the wall pressure field and obtained vibro-acoustic results can be considered as a virtual experiment, or a series of them can mimic an experiment of variable length, and (2) The radiated sound pressure as a function of time and under TBL-excitation can be obtained and used for listening purposes.
-The presentation will describe the suggested calculation process, and results obtained in the case of two panels excited by a diffuse acoustic field will be first recalled.
-Then, a rectangular aluminum panel with controlled simply-supported boundary conditions and tested in a low-speed anechoic wind-tunnel at a flow speed of 40 m/s [7] will be used as a test case for extending the approach to TBL excitation (see experimental setup in Figure 1).
-The effect of varying time increments and number of realizations on second order statistics (cross-spectral density) will be especially studied in terms of predicted vibro-acoustic response vs the measured one.
+The proposed method has several advantages, that can provide adequate solutions to points (1) and (2) previously expressed: (1) Each realization of the wall pressure field and obtained vibro-acoustic results can be considered as a virtual experiment, or a series of them can mimic an experiment of variable length, and (2) The radiated sound pressure as a function of time and under a random excitation (DAF-TBL) can be obtained and used for listening purposes.

+The presentation will describe the suggested calculation process, and results obtained in the case of two panels excited by a diffuse acoustic field will be recalled.
+Measurements made on a rectangular aluminum panel with controlled simply-supported boundary conditions and tested in a low-speed anechoic wind-tunnel at a flow speed of 40 m/s [7] will be used as a test case for extending the approach to TBL excitation (see experimental setup in Figure 1).